 Additionally, there are four heart valves — mitral, aortic, tricuspid, and pulmonary — that control the flow between each chamber of the heart and through the lungs.
 The valves open to allow forward flow and snap shut to prevent backward flow.

-WHO classifies PH into five main groups based on the cause of the condition.
+The WHO classifies PH into five main groups based on the cause of the condition.

-Pulmonary arterial hypertension (PAH) is caused by narrowing of the pulmonary arteries, usually due to inflammation and thickening of the muscular layer of the arterial wall.
+Pulmonary arterial hypertension is caused by narrowing of the pulmonary arteries, usually due to inflammation and thickening of the muscular layer of the arterial wall.
 There are several subcategories of PAH:

 Diseases that can cause associated PAH include:

-In people with group II pulmonary hypertension, PH is caused by left-side heart disease.
+With group 2 pulmonary hypertension, PH is caused by left heart disease.
 When disease damages the left ventricle, it can no longer pump blood effectively around the body.
 Deoxygenated blood backs up, causing high blood pressure in the pulmonary arteries.
-Types of heart disease that may cause PH include mitral valve problems, coronary artery disease (CAD), congenital heart defects, and chronic hypertension (high blood pressure throughout the body).
+This is also known as congestive heart failure.

-Group III pulmonary hypertension is caused by chronic hypoxia — low oxygen levels — due to lung disease or sleep-related breathing disorders.
-Conditions that can cause group III PH include COPD, interstitial lung disease, and sleep apnea.
-In some people, group III PH can be caused by hypoxia from living at high altitudes.
-Group II and III PH is far more common than Group I PAH.
-In other words, most pulmonary hypertension is caused by heart and lung disease.
+Group 3 pulmonary hypertension is caused by chronic hypoxia — low oxygen levels — due to lung disease or sleep-related breathing disorders.
+Conditions that can cause group 3 PH include COPD, interstitial lung disease, and sleep apnea.
+For some people, group 3 PH can be caused by low oxygen from living at high altitudes.
+Group 3 PH can be treated with supportive oxygen therapy.
+For severe PH, a lung transplant might help.